Shasta Dam forms California’s largest storage reservoir, Shasta Lake, which can hold about 4.5 million acre-feet.

 Shasta Dam and Operations

-Associated facilities include Shasta Powerplant, located just below the dam, with a generating capacity of 584,000 kilowatts, or enough power for 165,000 homes.
+Associated facilities include Shasta Powerplant, located just below the dam, with a generating capacity of 710,000 kilowatts, or enough power to meet the needs of between 355,000 and 710,000 homes.

-As with most multi-purpose projects, the CVP’s operational priorities change with the seasons.
+As with most multipurpose projects, the CVP’s operational priorities change with the seasons.
 From November to April, flood control is the top priority and reservoirs are filled to store winter runoff.
-From May to October, releases are timed to satisfy a variety of water-supply needs, and create room for flood flows.
-For example, at Shasta the reservoir typically is drawn down to between 1.2 million and 1.4 million acre-feet by early December, and maximum storage is normally reached in late May or June.
+From May to October, releases are timed to satisfy a variety of water-supply needs and create room for flood flows.
+At Shasta, the reservoir typically is drawn down to a flood reservation volume by early December, and maximum storage is normally reached in late May or June.